Have you ever heard of a Pi Day?

-On Pi Day you can also encourage your child to improve their understanding of solving problems involving the Pi number.
-In addition to the free video lesson below, you can download a study note and practice on the topic.
+You can also encourage your child to improve their understanding of solving problems involving the Pi number.
+In addition to the free video lessons here, you can download a study note and practice on the topic.

-Don’t have much time for an activity, but want to try something cool and quick with your kid(s) related to Pi number on Pi Day?
+Don’t have much time for an activity, but want to try something cool and quick with your kid(s) related to Pi number?

 Let the Wolfram Language generate your own personal piece of Pi.

 Enter your birthday or any other date to see how many digits it takes to get there.

 Have fun and remember that it is easy to get ahead in math anytime anywhere with IntoMath